dmitrynovik/fscharp-even-tree/README.md

 # fscharp-even-tree

-https://www.hackerrank.com/challenges/even-tree
+This is a F# solution to hackerrank problem at: https://www.hackerrank.com/challenges/even-tree

 You are given a tree (a simple connected graph with no cycles).
 The tree has  nodes numbered from  to  and is rooted at node .